whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 Optimization's that benefit from `$or`_:

-* Selecting one index area before another.

-* Finding geographically aware documents without 2d or 2dsphere
-  indexes.

-* Creating an index pyramid where smaller focused areas are queried before larger areas.
+* An index pyramid where more focused sparse and small indexes are queried before others.

+* Priority cascading user defined or hash based geo queries without utilizing `2d`_ or `2dsphere`_ indexes.

-* Pseudo-sorting very large volumes of data without requiring using cursor.sort.
+* Pseudo-sorting very large volumes of data without requiring using `cursor.sort()`_.

-* Removing index ranges from pagination results as the result set grows.
+* Removing clauses from pagination results as the result set grows to support faster `cursor.skip()`_ operations.

 Summary
 =======